Can Anxiety Cause Diarrhea?

 I finally decided to do my research and what I found along the way is how incredibly common this physical symptom of anxiety is.
 So, if you’ve arrived at today’s blog to learn more about how your anxiety is causing ‘anxiety diarrhea’ and how to manage it, you’ve come to the right place.

 Anxiety is a mental health condition that causes a variety of symptoms.
 Often it is situational anxiety that starts with the nervousness and worrisome thoughts that can also cause physical symptoms like diarrhea.
-And to make matters worse, some people will worry about having diarrhea, particularly in public, unfamiliar, or other inconvenient settings, which can further worsen their anxiety and stomach troubles.
+And to make matters worse, some people will worry about having diarrhea, particularly in public, unfamiliar, or other inconvenient settings like driving, which can further worsen their anxiety and stomach troubles.

 I hope this blog provides you with the information you need to make some helpful changes in your life to find both physical and mental relief.